Running the Benchmarks#

 Subset of the Suite#

-nwb_benchmarks run --bench <benchmark file stem or module+class+test function names>
+nwb_benchmarks run --bench <benchmark file stem or module.class.test function names>

 For example,

-nwb_benchmarks run --bench time_remote_slicing
+nwb_benchmarks run --bench time_remote_file_reading.HDF5H5pyFileReadBenchmark.time_read_hdf5_h5py_remfile_no_cache

 Debug mode#